 Start slow.
 Increase fiber for kids gradually to prevent discomfort, and make sure they drink plenty of water and other fluids.
 Thoroughly clean all fruits and vegetables and, for kids under 6, cut hard-to-eat foods such as carrots and grapes into strips.
 Always supervise young children when they’re eating and make sure they’re seated.

 Whip up a smoothie for a breakfast drink or for a snack.
-Try our Berry Banana Fruit Smoothie.
+This way you can serve up a tasty way to reinforce eating fiber for kids.
+Try out this banana smoothie recipe.

-Slip extra veggies into meatloaves, soups, stews, spaghetti sauces, chilis—even sloppy joes.
+Slip extra veggies into meatloaves, soups, stews, spaghetti sauces, chili—even sloppy joes.
 Try minced or pureed carrots, peppers, zucchini, tomatoes or spinach, or mashed beans.

-Add frozen peas or mixed vegetables to a favorite food such as Kraft Macaroni & Cheese.
+Add frozen peas or mixed vegetables to a favorite food such as KRAFT Macaroni & Cheese Dinner.

 Try bread made with white whole wheat flour if your kids balk at whole wheat bread.
 It’s still made with whole grain, but it looks and tastes more like white bread.